Holistic Robust Data-Driven Decisions

-with parameters $\cN$, $\alpha \in [0,1]$ and $r \geq 0$.
-These parameters set the desired robustness of the predictor against each source of overfitting separately.
-We prove that with probability larger than $1-e^{-rT + o(T)}$, the predictor is robust against any \textit{random} corruption when the noise realizes in $\cN$ and each sample is misspecified with probability less than $\alpha$ (Theorem \ref{thm: HR robustness}).
-We prove that the HR predictor can be computed as a finite convex optimization problem (as opposed to optimization over continuous distributions, Theorem \ref{thm: HR finite formulation}).
-Moreover, using a dual formation of the predictor as a minimization problem (Theorem \ref{thm: dual rep HR}), we show that the predictor can be optimized efficiently and the problem $\min_{x\in \cX} \hat{c}^{\cN,\alpha,r}_{\mathrm{HR}}(x,\Pemp{T})$ is equally hard as optimizing the inflated loss function $\min_{x\in \cX} \Eb_{\hat{\Pb}_T}[\loss^{\cN}(x,\txi)]$.
+Computing the HR predictor is a challenging problem, as typical in DRO formulations, involving optimization over continuous distributions.
+We prove that for any bounded continuous loss function, the supremum in the HR-DRO formulation is attained in distributions of finite \textit{known} support.
+Subsequently, the HR predictor can be computed as a finite convex optimization problem with only conic and linear constraints (Theorem \ref{thm: HD finite formulation}).
+Moreover, using a dual formation of the predictor as a minimization problem (Theorem \ref{thm: dual rep HD}), we show that the predictor can be optimized efficiently and the problem $\min_{x\in \cX} \hat{c}^{\cN,\alpha,r}_{\HR}(x,\Pemp{T})$ is as hard as optimizing the inflated loss function $\min_{x\in \cX} \Eb_{\hat{\Pb}_T}[\loss^{\cN}(x,\txi)]$.